 That was move number three for our daughter.
 For the first time, she could spend more than one year in the same school, and after four years she was going to farewell more than what can be called friends or community: she was going to say goodbye to her extended family.

-Fríends are there with a bucket full of wisdom or advice to help you get through the flu, hair lice, which painter choose to redecorate the walls, where to buy gluten free food staples, or how to navigate the burden of having to organise the care of aged parents back home.
+They are there with a bucket full of wisdom or advice to help you get through the flu, hair lice, which painter choose to redecorate the walls, where to buy gluten-free food staples, or how to navigate the burden of having to organise the care of aged parents back home.

-It is a privilege to be able to honour the value of those relationships that meant so much during our stay in a given country.
+It is a privilege to honour the value of those relationships that meant so much during our stay in a given country.

 My kids and I can’t wait to reconnect with those threads of warm woolly friendship.

 And when I hug them again, tears of joy run over our cheeks, and I feel grateful to have them in my life.